 IF the PSOM is paying for 4 course units (which would happen as long as the student has not taken any other university registered credits).

 - It is recommended that a student who needs to maximize his/her eligibility for loans takes 2 or fewer MBE course units per med school term.
-By taking 2 or fewer MBE course units each semester, a medical student can retain a PSOM scholarship and would have a Direct loan eligibility of $40,500.
+By taking 2 or fewer MBE course units each semester, a medical student can retain a MD Scholarship (for tuition/living expenses) and would have a Direct loan eligibility of $40,500.
 If a student takes 3 or more MBE course units in a semester, the loan/scholarship system will automatically categorize him/her as a Graduate Student (not as a Medical Student), and the student would be eligible for a significantly lower amount of Direct loan funds.
-A student who takes 3 or more MBE course units in a semester is not eligible for a PSOM scholarship and has a Direct loan eligibility of $20,500.
+A student who takes 3 or more MBE course units in a semester is not eligible for a MD Scholarship (for tuition/living expenses) and has a Direct loan eligibility of $20,500.

 - Direct loans have aggregate limits, which are cumulative and include any undergraduate, graduate, and medical school loans borrowed in the Direct loan program.
 For any semester when a student is a full-time MBE student (versus full-time MD student), the MBE program aggregate limit is $138,500 versus the MD aggregate limit ($224,000).

 - Students who require funds in excess of their Direct loan may apply for a Direct PLUS loan.
 Details on this loan and instructions for applying can be found at the PSOM Financial Aid Office.